tyvren/hyprnosis/README.md

 **Dependencies** - multilib repository must be added during arch install.
 Secure boot must be disabled in UEFI for systemd bootloader use.

+**This script is meant to be used as an automated setup for new arch systems.
+Clean installs only, as I can not guarantee the functionality when applied to a pre-configured system**

 After logging into your new Arch system, run the following:

     bash <(curl -sL https://raw.githubusercontent.com/tyvren/hyprnosis/main/boot.sh)